nturley3/zeek-http-rce/README.md

 No additional Zeek configuration is necessary for this module.

 A script logging the HTTP post body is required for examining post body data.
-A popular one is [Corelight's post_body script](https://github.com/corelight/log-add-http-post-bodies).
+See the zkg.meta file for suggestions, or just install [Corelight's post_body script](https://github.com/corelight/log-add-http-post-bodies).

 ## Generated Outputs